Power of data in quantum machine learning: Complexity-theoretic argument for the power of data

 \section{Complexity-theoretic argument for the power of data}

 In the main text, we give an argument based on an example to demonstrate the power of data.
 However, this is not satisfactory when we want to put the power of data on a rigorous footing.
-Here we will present a more rigorous definition of a classical algorithm that can learn from data and show how this yields a separation with bounded-error probabilistic polynomial-time algorithms (BPP).
+To demonstrate this fact from a rigorous standpoint, let us capture classical ML algorithms that can learn from data by means of a complexity class, which we refer to as BPP/samp.
+A language $L$ of bit strings is in BPP/samp if and only if the following holds: There exists probabilistic Turing machines $D$ and $M$. $D$ generates samples $x$ with $|x| = n$ in polynomial time for any input size $n$. $D$ defines a sequence of input distributions $\{\mathcal{D}_n\}$. $M$ takes an input $x$ of size $n$ along with $\mathcal{T}=\left\{(x_i,y_i)\right\}_{i=1}^{\mathrm{poly}(n)}$ of polynomial size, where $x_i$ is sampled from $\mathcal{D}_n$ using Turing machine $D$ and $y_i$ conveys language membership: $y_i=1$ if $x_i\in L$ and $y_i=0$ if $x_i \not\in L$.
+Moreover, we require \begin{itemize} \item The probabilistic Turing machine $M$ to process all inputs $x$ in polynomial time (polynomial runtime). \item For all $x \in L$, $M$ outputs $1$ with probability greater than or equal to $2/3$ (prob.~completeness). \item For all $x \notin L$, $M$ outputs $1$ with probability less than or equal to $1/3$ (prob.~soundness). \end{itemize}

-We define a complexity class of classical algorithms that can learn from data.
-A language $L$ is in this complexity class if and only if the following holds: There exists a probabilistic Turing machine $M$ that takes an input $x$ of size $n$ along with a training data of size $\mathrm{poly}(n)$ given by $\mathcal{T} = \{(x_i, y_i)\}$, where $y_i = 1$ if $x_i \in L$ and $y_i = 0$ otherwise.
-The training data $\mathcal{T}$ is sampled independently according to a distribution $\mathcal{D}_n$ on $x$ with $|x| = n$.
-We assume that the sampling of $\mathcal{D}_n$ can be performed in polynomial time on a classical Turing machine.
-The distribution depends on the size $n$ but not on the input $x$.
-And we require \begin{itemize} \item The probabilistic Turing machine $M$ to run for polynomial time on all inputs $x$. \item For all $x \in L$, $M$ outputs $1$ with probability greater than or equal to $2/3$. \item For all $x \notin L$, $M$ outputs $1$ with probability less than or equal to $1/3$. \end{itemize} This is exactly the same as the definition of BPP except for the availability of the training set $\mathcal{T}$.
-Hence BPP is contained inside this complexity class.
+If the Turing machine $M$ neglects the sampled data $\mathcal{T}$, this is equivalent to the definition of BPP.
+Hence BPP is contained inside BPP/samp.